Noddin-Robotmakers/Website/Coding.md

+# Coding

 For the robot to function we had to use code.

 ## Our Coding App

 * We decided to use Pybricks Beta as our coding app.
 * It uses the programming language Python and even comes with its documentary.

 ## Our Coding Language